King Henry I of England

 Henry had at least nine siblings.
 The birth order of the boys is clear, but that of the girls is not.
 The list below is not in birth order.
 It lists Henry’s brothers first in their birth order and then his sisters in their probable birth order.

-It seems that Henry received a good education, learning to read and write in Latin and also studying English (unusual for the time) and English law.
-As a younger son, it is probable that his destiny was to enter the Church.
-He earned the nickname “Beauclerc” (fine scholar), of which he was very proud.
+Henry received a good education, learning to read and write in Latin and also studying English (unusual for the time) and English law.
+As a younger son, his destiny probably was to enter the Church.
+He was very proud of his nickname “Beauclerc” (fine scholar).
 Later in life, he said that “an unlettered King was but a crowned ass.”
 Contrary to plans, Henry was knighted by his father in 1086.

 On November 11, 1100, Henry married Edith of Scotland (renamed Matilda upon her marriage), the daughter of King Malcolm III of Scotland and Saint Margaret of Scotland.
 Through her mother, Matilda merged the bloodline of the Anglo-Saxon kings with Henry’s Norman bloodline.
 Saint Margaret was born an Anglo-Saxon princess.
 Her father was Edward the Exile also called Edward Ætheling, the son of King Edmund Ironside (King Edmund II).